-Tres Leches Cake, or three milks cake, is a frequent flyer at our house in September.
-One of my daughter’s favorites, it’s often her birthday cake request!
+Tres Leches Cake, or three milks cake, is a Latin American classic.
+Rich, ultra moist and absolutely impossible to resist.
+One of my daughter’s favorites desserts, it’s often her birthday cake request!

 Authentic Tres Leches Cake

 It must have been more than 10 years ago when I heard about tres leches cake, so of course, the foodie in me had to make one.
 My first attempt was nothing special, but my daughter, Katie, was smitten.
 The rest of the family was underwhelmed.